Build Your Turkey Greece Travel Package

 Build Your Turkey Greece Travel Package: Walking Trail, north coast of Tilos

 April through October are the best months for combining Turkey & Greece.
 July & August are the hottest months in both countries.
 July through September are peak season months in Greece.
-During winter months of November through March, you can expect cold, windy and rainy days.
-Snow in areas such as Istanbul and Cappadocia.
-Ferry connections in Greece become less frequent, with routes such as Mykonos-Santorini not operating during winter months (alternative to connect these two islands is then by flight via Athens).
+During the winter months of November through March, you can expect cold, windy, and rainy days—snow in areas such as Istanbul and Cappadocia.
+Ferry connections in Greece have become less frequent, with routes such as Mykonos-Santorini not operating during winter months (an alternative to connecting these two islands is then by flight via Athens).

-• Greece : The main national holidays to look out for are the following, as over these most museums, historical sights, stores & restaurants are closed.
-Greek Orthodox Easter Sunday (date differs from year to year) / Christmas period 25-26 December / New year Day 01 Jan.
+• Greece : The primary national holidays to look out for are the following, as over these, most museums, historical sights, stores & restaurants are closed.
+Greek Orthodox Easter Sunday (date differs from year to year) / Christmas period 25-26 December / New Year Day 01 Jan.

 GDPR